- Generated net income of $43.6 million for the quarter

 |Total mutual policyholders' equity

-*Note: Claims ratio, combined ratio and underwriting income exclude the impact of discounting and are non-GAAP measures as defined below.
+*Note: Claims ratio, combined ratio and underwriting income exclude the impact of discounting and are non-GAAP measures which are defined below.

-Economical’s personal auto business produced a second quarter combined ratio of 90.4%, a 7.3 percentage point deterioration from the exceptionally strong second quarter of 2012.
-On a year-to-date basis, personal auto generated a combined ratio of 90.6% for 2013, a 2.9 percentage point deterioration from the prior year period driven by an increase in frequency of losses.
+Economical's personal auto business produced a second quarter combined ratio of 92.4%, a 2.0 percentage point deterioration from the second quarter of 2013.
+On a year-to-date basis, personal auto generated a combined ratio of 95.0% for 2014, a 4.4 percentage point deterioration from the prior year period due primarily to higher volumes of claims in the first quarter arising from challenging winter driving conditions.

-On a year-to-date basis, overall investment income fell by $28.7 million due largely to the year-to-date recognized losses on the matched bond portfolio, of $17.9 million, discussed above.
-Interest income declined by $3.5 million year over year and realized gains on the remainder of the investment portfolio fell by $10.2 million.
+On a year-to-date basis, overall investment income increased by $42.2 million due largely to the year-to-date recognized gains of $16.5 million on the matched bond portfolio, compared with a year-to-date loss of $17.9 million in 2013.

-Overall investment quality remains very strong with over 74% of total investments held in high-quality government and corporate bonds, with the balance primarily held in common and preferred shares.
+Investment quality remains very strong with more than 75% of total investments, at June 30, 2014, held in high quality government and investment-grade corporate bonds with the balance primarily held in common and preferred shares.

 Forward looking statements